Private Equity Tutorials

 #3 – Why not work for Hedge Fund / Portfolio Company?

 This is a trick question in Private equity interview.
-Because through this question, the interviewer is trying to understand whether you have real interest for private equity or your ultimate goal is to exit private equity and join something else.
+Because through this question, the interviewer is trying to understand whether you have a real interest for private equity or your ultimate goal is to exit private equity and join something else.

 Here your answer would be short and to the point.